Destaran/printplanet/README.md

 ## Backend:

 - Finish TypeScript migration
-- Switching from Firestore to Express.js, later Nest.js
+- Switching from Firestore to Nest.js
 - Automated server-side data scraping for mods with Python

 ## Frontend: